Do I Need a Lawyer for an Uncontested Adoption?

 - International adoption.
 In many ways, international adoption is the most complex type of adoption.
 Different international laws and processes apply depending on the country you want to adopt from.
 Complex U.S. federal laws also apply, including the Immigration and Nationality Act (INA) for visa and passport issues.

-Courts can look at many specific factors to evaluate if adoption is best.
+The adoption petition should also address whether adoption is best for the child.
+Courts look at many factors to evaluate if adoption is best.
 A key part of the evaluation is the home study investigation.
-A home study can last several months and results in a report that assesses the prospective parents’:

 - Family background and relationships